heyadf

 The first thing you need to do is to figure out the BTU or Watts requirement of the room in question.
 BTU stands for British Thermal Unit and is a unit of energy which the UK and the US have adopted.
 Watts is a unit of measurement for power and is more international.

 There are a number of calculators online that can help you do this.
 This one at Tool Station is our favourite.
+It takes into account the size of your room as well as the type of external and internal insulation you have.

 The best radiator for air source heat pumps